 Teen Philanthropy in Canada

 Teenagers.
 You know all about them.
-Those lazy, Ipod-shuffling, Twitter-loving creatures whose only interest in the world is the latest trend in popular culture.
+Those lazy creatures of social media whose only interest in the world is the latest trend in popular culture.
 If this is still your view of the average teenager, you’ve got it all wrong.
 In fact, the next generation is poised to make our world a greater place than it has ever been.

 Canadian teens are a philanthropic powerhouse.
 While most of them don’t have the financial wherewithal to make big donations, they are contributing countless hours as volunteers and are making a big difference to the charities that they support.